How to Buy The Cheapest Train Tickets For Europe Travel 2015

 The Swiss train network in English; http://www.swisstravelsystem.co.uk/en

-For Swiss train ticketshttps://www.sbb.ch/ticketshop/b2c/sprache.do?en
+For Swiss train tickets; https://www.sbb.ch/ticketshop/b2c/sprache.do?en

 Inter Rail for various passes is; http://www.interrail.eu/ or http://www.eurail.com/